Effective Strategies for Language Acquisition

-Language Acquisition Strategies: Importance for All
+Language Acquisition for ELL Students: Strategies for All

-Effective strategies to support language acquisition are needed for children.
-Using technology for learning has really changed the way I teach.
+Using technology for learning has changed the way I teach.
 The technological world we live in today is a great tool for so many reasons.
-I am able to personalize learning with additional support enrich student learning.
+I can personalize learning with additional support to enrich student learning.
 I can also bring in other resources from around the world.

 However, the downside of using technology has impacted language development for many children.
 Why?
-More parents engage in phone conversations instead of with their child.
+More parents engage in phone conversations instead of with their children.
 Students spend more time “on the screen” instead of conversing and playing.

 Language Acquisition Strategies: What is it?

 Language acquisition is the ability to learn language to communicate to others.
-When I think about the four language areas: reading, writing, listening, and speaking, each of these areas are part of the overall concept of “language acquisition”.
+When I think about the four language areas: reading, writing, listening, and speaking, each of these areas is part of the overall concept of “language acquisition”.

-Language Acquisition Strategies: Brain Work
+Language Acquisition for ELL Students: Brain Work

 Did you know one of the best ways to support a child in language acquisition is to engage in conversations about a variety of topics?
-Conversations to encourage critical thinking and problem solving strategies, but also conversations allowing the child to share information relevant to his/her circumstance are important.
+Conversations to encourage critical thinking and problem-solving strategies, but also conversations allowing the child to share information relevant to his/her circumstance are important.

 Language Acquisition Strategies: Top Tips

 As I mentioned above, building upon the student’s learning intelligence and providing opportunities to acquire language at a very young age will help the student to acquire language.
-Therefore, when planning lessons, it is important to prepare a variety of lessons that cover the various learning intelligence.
+Therefore, when planning lessons, it is important to prepare a variety of lessons that cover the various learning intelligences.

 I’ve prepared a resource to support all educators seeking to ensure they are providing a variety of language acquisition opportunities throughout the day for their students.
-Keep in mind, regardless of students who are English learners, receiving speech support, or have an IEP (Individualized Education Program), the strategies that I share are great for ALL students.
+Keep in mind, regardless of whether students are English learners, receiving speech support, or have an IEP (Individualized Education Program), the strategies that I share are great for ALL students.

 Get this free resource and use these tips to support all your students’ language acquisition.